OvidijusParsiunas/deep-chat/README.md

 <deep-chat directConnection='{"openAI":{"key": "optional-key-here"}}'/>
 ```

-Please note that this approach should ONLY be used for local/prototyping/demo purposes as it exposes the API Key to the browser.
-When ready to go live, please switch to using the `request` property described above with a combination of an [intermediary proxy service](HERE).
+Please note that this approach should be used for local/prototyping/demo purposes ONLY as it exposes the API Key to the browser.
+When ready to go live, please switch to using the `request` property described above with a combination of a [proxy service](HERE).

-Currently supported AI APIs:
+Currently supported direct API connections:
 [OpenAI](HERE), [HuggingFace](HERE), [Cohere](HERE), [Azure](HERE), [AssembleAI](HERE)

 ### :camera: :microphone: Camera and Microphone

 ![alt text](./assets/readme/capture-14.png)

-Use Deep Chat to capture photos with your webcam and record audio via the microphone.
-You can enable these features using the [`camera`](HERE) and [`microphone`](HERE) properties:
+Use Deep Chat to capture photos with your webcam and record audio with the microphone.
+You can enable this using the [`camera`](HERE) and [`microphone`](HERE) properties:

 ```
 <deep-chat camera="true" microphone="true" ...other properties />